RajeevSharma2015/SDC-TrafficLight-Classifier/README.md

 I will now show you how to install the TensorFlow 'models' repository on Windows 10 and Linux.
 I have done SSD and RCNN training on my local Ubuntu setup equipped with GPU.
 If you don't have a powerful GPU on your local machine I strongly recommend you to do the training on an AWS spot instance because this will save you a lot of time.

 However, you can do the basic stuff like data preparation and data preprocessing on your local machine but I suggest doing the training on an AWS instance.
 I will show you how to set up the training environment in the [Training section][training section].

+#### Note
+* Carla testing setup enabled by Tensorflow 1.4 version
+* So final inference graph need to be freeze on same version - if want to load and test on a compatible environment.
+* Meanwhile, a lot of incremental verson - CPU & GPU enabled released
+* Tensorflw-GPU for python3.6 and ubuntu18.04 works well for object classification.
+However same need to freez on tensorflow==1.4 to launch on Carla car.
+* Ubuntu setup and train instruction are for advance versions of tensorflow (as per my machine)
+* Window setup instruction are guiding for tensorflow==1.4 (instructions as per Alex tutorial)
+* AWS setup instruction is based on Udacity AMI (instruction as per Alex tutorial)

 ### Windows 10
 1. Install TensorFlow version 1.4 by executing the following statement in the Command Prompt (this assumes you have python.exe set in your PATH environment variable)